epam/Android-Secure-Storage/README.md

 # Android-Secure-Storage
 **SecureStorage** is used to keep private information in a safe mode without requiring a password or a fingerprint.
-There are two types of encryption providers:  CIPHER and THEMIS.
+There are two types of encryption providers:  CIPHER and [THEMIS](https://github.com/cossacklabs/themis).
 Which provide different level of encryption.
-Note:
 *THEMIS is stronger then CIPHER and should be used to keep sensitive data like passwords and etc.*

 ## KOTLIN